FasterThanLigh1/Snake-/README.md

 # Snake
- Simple snake game for everyone
+ Simple snake game for everyone.
+The code is open for anonyone who wish to learn the code and can act as a prototype